codacy/codacy-coverage-reporter/docs/index.md

     !!! important
         Codacy only takes the uploaded coverage data into account after analyzing the corresponding commits, so make sure that you [invite or ask your team members to join your organization on Codacy](../organizations/managing-people/#adding-people) so that Codacy analyzes their commits on private repositories.

-1. Check that Codacy displays the coverage information for the lastest commits and pull requests, either as a positive, negative, or no variation (represented by `=`) of the coverage percentage:
+1. Check that Codacy displays the coverage information for the latest commits and pull requests, either as a positive, negative, or no variation (represented by `=`) of the coverage percentage:

     ![Coverage data displayed on Codacy](images/coverage-codacy-ui.png)